tetratelabs/tetrate-tech-talks/docs/episode5/introduction.md

 ---
 # Previously on Tetrate Tech Talks..

-- April 22 - [Exporing the Kiali console](../../episode4/) with Lucas Ponce
+- April 22 - [Exploring the Kiali console](../../episode4/) with Lucas Ponce
 - All past episodes are on our [YouTube playlist](https://www.youtube.com/playlist?list=PLm51GPKRAmTlOkjWDJBQYtjcc9WPk4E4F).

 ---